Mike Malet

-Mike Malet (born February 28, 1948) is a former American football and lacrosse coach.
+Mike Malet was an American former college football and college lacrosse coach.
 He was the first head football coach for the Marist College football program when it was granted varsity status.
 The Red Foxes program coached by Ron Levine existed from 1965 to 1977 on the club level.
-Malet finished his 11-year head football coaching career at Marist by passing the reins over to Rick Pardy with an overall record of 30–68.
+Malet finished his 11-year head football coaching career at Marist by passing the reins over to Rick Pardy with an overall record of 31–68.
+Malet died on May 27, 2022, in Rheinbeck, NY.